Booyaka101/dynamic-jobs-economy/README.md

         expiry_seconds: 30
     ```
   - Use `/djeconomy confirm` to finalize large economy actions.
+  - When a large action is initiated, the admin is prompted to type a reason in chat.
+The reason is stored with the pending confirmation and recorded in history upon confirmation.
+Prompts expire after the configured window.

 - Choose the right JAR:
   - Use the main shaded JAR for most servers: `DynamicJobsEconomy-1.0.5.jar`.